SCIZOR: A Self-Supervised Approach to Data Curation for Large-Scale Imitation Learning: Self-Supervised Data Curation for Large-Scale Imitation Learning

-\textbf{Predicting Task Progress.} Rather than regressing a real-valued progress estimate, we cast progress prediction as classification over discrete temporal bins, which is empirically more robust \citep{aytar2018playing}.
-We discretize the temporal gap into $B$ bins, where each bin is a time interval in seconds.
-To predict task progress for a sub-trajectory $S_{i,i+T}$, we train a task progress classifier to classify the bin corresponding to the time $T$ between the start and end states.
-Empirically, we set $B=5$, sample each sub-trajectory as $2$ seconds, and bins to be $[0, 0.5), [0.5, 1.0), [1.0, 2.0), [2.0, 5.0)$, and $ [5.0, +\infty)$.

-\textbf{Assigning Suboptimal Scores to Individual Samples.} Although we first compute a suboptimality score at the sub-trajectory level, our ultimate goal is to assign a suboptimality score to every individual transition to enable more fine-grained data filtering.
-Therefore, we aim to assign a sample-level suboptimal score $V_{i}$ to each transition at time $i$, based on the sub-trajectory-level suboptimal scores.
-We began by computing sub-trajectory-level suboptimal scores, $V_{0,T}, V_{1,1+T}...,V_{N,N+T}$.
-Assuming that every sample within a sub-trajectory have equal probability to be suboptimal, each sub-trajectory score should be evenly distributed across its \( T \) samples, for a sub-trajectory $S_{i,i+T}$ with $V_{i,i+T}$, it will contribute each transition within the sub-trajectory by $\frac{1}{T}V_{i,i+T}$.
-Therefore, the aggregated sample-level suboptimality score is then computed as: $\hat{V_i} = \sum_{t=i-T}^{i} \frac{1}{T} V_{t,t+T}$.
-Further, we apply the temporal discounting to our assigning, which gives us $V_i=\sum_{t=0}^{i}\gamma^{i-t}\hat{V_t}$ where $\gamma \in [0, 1]$ is the discount factor.
-This captures the influence of past actions on the current state, while prioritizing more recent behavior.

-Lastly, we observe that the overall quality of its trajectory can shape the quality of each action; for example, a human operator who is consistently expert-level or error-prone affects the quality of every action in the demonstration he/she collect.
-We therefore want each transition’s score to reflect not only its local quality but also the overall quality of the trajectory it belongs to.
-To compute the final curation score for each transition, we use a weighted combination of its suboptimality score with the mean score of the transitions across all timesteps, $\frac{1}{N}\sum_{j=1}^N(V_j)$.
-We refer to this combination as the mixture of transition and trajectory scores.
-Specifically, the final score is computed as $0.5 \times \frac{1}{N}\sum_{j=1}^N(V_j) + 0.5 \times V_i $.
+Formally, from the previous section we have sub-trajectory scores $V_{0:T}, V_{1:1+T}, \dots, V_{N:N+T}$.
+Assuming equal contribution from each transition in a sub-trajectory, a score $V_{i:i+T}$ is evenly distributed across its $T$ constituent transitions, contributing $\frac{1}{T} V_{i:i+T}$ to each.
+The aggregated sample-level score is computed as $ \hat{V_i} = \sum_{t=i-T}^{i} \frac{1}{T} V_{t:t+T}. $ To allow the current suboptimality score to also account for future suboptimality with diminishing impact over time, we apply temporal discounting: $ V_i = \sum_{t=i}^{T} \gamma^{t-i} \hat{V_t}, \quad \gamma \in [0, 1], $ where $\gamma$ controls the rate at which future influences diminish.
+Finally, to incorporate trajectory-level quality, we combine each transition’s score $V_i$ with the mean score across all $N$ transitions in its trajectory, yielding the final curation score: where $\alpha \in [0,1]$ balances local and trajectory-wide quality.

 \textbf{Removing Suboptimal Samples.} During policy training, we compute the suboptimality score for every sample as described above.
-During data curation, we define a suboptimal threshold $\epsilon_s$ and exclude transitions with suboptimality scores above this threshold from the training process.
-Note that each sample here preserves an observation history and an action sequence for algorithms that are history-dependent (e.g., BC-Transformer) and that utilize action chunking.
+During data curation, we exclude transitions with suboptimality scores above a certain threshold $\epsilon_s$ from the training process.